On the Computational Complexity of the Secure State-Reconstruction Problem: PROBLEM FORMULATION

 \begin{definition}[Sparse observability index] The sparse observability index of the pair $(\mathbf{A},\mathbf{C})$ in system~\eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} is the largest integer $k$ such that $\mathrm{ker}~\mathcal{O}_{\mathcal{V}\backslash \mathcal{K}}=\{0\}$ for any $\mathcal{K}\subseteq \mathcal{V},~|\mathcal{K}|\leq k$.
 When the sparse observability index is $r$, we say that system~\eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} is $r-$sparse observable. \end{definition}

-It is proved in \cite{6727407,7308014} (see also~\cite{7171098} for a similar notion in continuous time) that if at most $s$ sensors have been attacked in a system, the initial state $\mathbf{x}[0]$ can be uniquely reconstructed if and only if the system is at least $2s-$sparse observable.
+It is proved in \cite{6727407,7308014} (see also~\cite{7171098} for a similar notion in continuous time) that the possibility of uniquely reconstructing the state $\mathbf{x}(k)$ is characterized by the sparse observability index.

+\begin{theorem}[\cite{6727407,7171098,7308014}] Consider the linear system \eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} where at most $s$ sensors are subject to attacks.
+The state $\mathbf{x}(k)$ can be uniquely reconstructed if and only if the sparse observability index of the pair $(\mathbf{A},\mathbf{C})$ is at least $2s$. \end{theorem}

 In view of this result, computing the sparse observability index of a system is of great interest since it characterizes the maximum number of arbitrary sensor attacks that can be tolerated without compromising the ability to uniquely reconstruct the state.

 In addition to sparse observability, we will require the notion of eigenvalue observability \cite{chen,mitraTAC18}.

 \begin{definition}[Eigenvalue observability index] We say that an eigenvalue $\lambda \in sp(\mathbf{A})$ is observable w.r.t. sensor $i$ if the linear map defined by $ $ is injective.